matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/4 Test Estimation Techniques.md

 * Iterative, expert-based technique
 * Experts make experience-based estimations
 * Each expert estimates the effort in isolation
-* Results are collected and if there are unacceptable deviations the estimates are discussed
+* Results are collected & if there are unacceptable deviations the estimates are discussed
 * After the discussion each expert (in isolation) should make a new estimate based on the feedback
 * This is repeated until there is consensus